-There are at least two ferries per day sailing from Naxos to Amorgos island in Greece.
+There are 5 or 6 ferries per day sailing from Naxos to Amorgos island in Greece.
 The quickest Naxos Amorgos ferry takes just 1 hour and 20 minutes.

 Amorgos island in Greece